wibitchain/dslink/docs/protocol.md

 | Maximum operation size      | The maximum uncompressed operation size.                                       |      2 000 |
 | Maximum operation count     | The maximum number of operations per batch.                                    |     10 000 |

-## Sidetree Operations
+## DsLink Operations

 A [_DID Document_](https://w3c-ccg.github.io/did-spec/#ex-2-minimal-self-managed-did-document
 ) is a document containing information about a DID, such as the public keys of the DID owner and service endpoints used.
-Sidetree protocol enables the creation of, lookup for, and updates to DID Documents through _Sidetree operations_.
+DsLink protocol enables the creation of, lookup for, and updates to DID Documents through _DsLink operations_.
 All operations are authenticated with a signature using a key specified in the corresponding DID Document.

 An update operation to a DID Document contains only the changes from the previous version of the DID Document.

 > NOTE: Create and recover operations require a complete DID Document as input.

-### Sidetree Operation Hashes
+### DsLink Operation Hashes

-An _operation hash_ is the hash of the _encoded payload_ of a Sidetree operation request.
-The exact request schema for all operations are defined in [Sidetree REST API](#sidetree-rest-api) section.
+An _operation hash_ is the hash of the _encoded payload_ of a DsLink operation request.
+The exact request schema for all operations are defined in [Sidetree REST API](#DsLink-rest-api) section.
 With the exception of the create operation, each operation must reference the previous operation using the _operation hash_, forming a chain of change history.

-## Sidetree DID and Original DID Document
+## DsLink DID and Original DID Document
-A Sidetree DID is intentionally the hash of the encoded DID Document given as the create operation payload (_original DID Document_), prefixed by the Sidetree method name.
+A DsLink DID is intentionally the hash of the encoded DID Document given as the create operation payload (_original DID Document_), prefixed by the DsLink method name.
 Given how _operation hash_ is computed, A DID is also the operation hash of the initial create operation.

 Since the requester is in control of the _original DID Document_, the requester can deterministically calculate the DID before the create operation is anchored on the blockchain.

-A valid _original DID Document_ must be a valid generic DID Document that adheres to the following additional Sidetree protocol specific rules:
+A valid _original DID Document_ must be a valid generic DID Document that adheres to the following additional DsLink protocol specific rules:
 1. The document must NOT have the `id` property.
 1. The document must contain at least 1 entry in the `publicKey` array property.
 1. The `id` property of a `publickey` element must be specified and be a fragment (e.g. `#key1`).